PetmeetlyPetmeetly

 The gap between an insured and an uninsured heart diagnosis can be many thousands of dollars, so insure the dog the week you bring it home.

 Petmeetly connects you directly with people listing Cavaliers, with no broker in the middle.
-The Cavaliers available for sale are listed near the top of this page.
+When sellers have Cavaliers posted, their listings appear at the top of this page.
 Open to an adult dog instead of a puppy?
 Here is how to adopt a Cavalier.

 Browse available Cavaliers